 - foster the confidence of teachers in integrating an EU angle in their daily work.

-Which are the criteria to be met to apply for Jean Monnet “teacher trainings”?
+Which are the criteria to be met to apply for Jean Monnet teacher training/education?

 Who can apply?

-One Higher Education Institution or one Teacher Training Institute/Agency providing initial and/or in-service training to teachers of schools and/or VET institutes
+One Higher Education Institution or one Teacher Training / Education Institution/Agency providing initial and/or in-service training to teachers of schools and/or VET institution (ISCED 1 - 4).

 The applicant should be established in an Erasmus + EU Member State or third country associated to the Programme.